secobarbital/cycle-vtree-switcher/README.md

 Output:

- * ```requests```: an object containing Cycle.js driver requests/sinks, which you can combine to return to the drivers.
-This includes, under the key specified by ```domDriver```, an Observable of vtrees that is the result of switching among the vtree outputs of the route handlers according to the current path.
+ * ```vtree$```: an Observable of vtrees that is the result of switching among the vtree outputs of the route handlers according to the current path
+ * ```requests```: an object containing Cycle.js driver requests/sinks, which you can combine to return to the drivers

 ## Gotchas